aws-samples/aws-service-catalog-tools-workshop/workshop/content/every-day-use/400-invoking-a-lambda-function/_index.md

     Type: String

   ToolsAccountAccessRole:
-    Description: "Name of the IAM role that the master account will be allowed to assume"
+    Description: "Name of the IAM role that the management account will be allowed to assume"
     Default: ToolsAccountAccessRole
     Type: String